daveKontro/ExpressCustomerApi/README.md

 # ExpressCustomerApi
-a customer facing api using: node, express, mongo, mongoose, and jwt for token authentication
+a customer facing api using: node, express, mongodb, and jwt for token authentication